-6. To view more information about the network currently connected, click Status in the tools section and the page will display information such as the network type, channel, rate, etc.
+To view more information about the network currently connected, click Status in the tools section and the page will display information such as the network type, link quality and wireless mode.

 3.2 To connect using WPS

 WPS (Wi-Fi Protected Setup) function allows you to add a new wireless device to an existing network quickly.